BIGJRA/BIGJRA.github.io/raw/reborn/post_ep_08.md

 This battle isn't that crazy - you'll notice that most of their Pokémon have moves that indiscriminately damage all Pokémon, including their allies.
 Bulky Pokémon, Wide Guard, etc. will help here.
 You'll also notice that if Kyogre and Groudon come in at the same time, the field will change to the Rainbow Field.
 Rock Slide gets power on the Cave Field and extra flinch chance on the Rainbow Field, so I recommend using it for this fight.

-The second battle of this gauntlet is determined by which route you're on, and who you have more relationship points with.
-On Lin Route, you'll fight whichever you have fewer points with.
-On Anna Route, you'll fight whichever you have more points with.
-On Lin Route, you'll get all your Pokémon healed to full, while in Anna Route, only non-fainted Pokémon will be restored, similar to the Glass Gauntlet.

-### Gauntlet Fight 2 (Amaria Version)

-If you instead fought Titania, skip ahead to the next section.
+If you're on Lin Route, you get fully healed here... otherwise on Anna Route ONLY the non-fainted Pokemon get healed.
+Yikes!

+The second battle of this gauntlet is determined by:

+- Anna Route, Titania RP >= Amaria RP: Fight Amaria
+- Anna Route, Titania RP < Amaria RP: Fight Titania
+- Lin Route, Titania RP > Amaria RP: Fight Titania
+- Lin Route, Titania RP <= Amaria RP: Fight Amaria

+Battle whichever gym leader plus anomaly:

 !dbattle(["Amaria", :UMBAMARIA, 2], ["Kyogre", :KYOGRE, 0], "Water Surface")

 This fight is absolute suffering.
-Even if you get your team fully healed because of Lin Route... it's still a 12v6 against a Water Surface team that might even go underwater.
-Even your fast grounded Pokémon will just get easily outsped.
-Surf will roll your over.
-Even if you use Trick Room, a few slower choices like Toxapex will mess up your strategy.
-Especially positioned as it is in the gauntlet, this might be my least favorite fight in this game... maybe minus the end game gauntlet, which we'll get to in due time.
-Electric moves will get you somewhat across the finish line potentially, or you could try some shenanigans on the Icy Field or Murkwater Fields, I guess.
-Good luck.
+Even if you get your team fully healed... it's still a 12v6 against a Water Surface team.
+Your fast grounded Pokémon will get easily outsped, Surf will roll you over, your weather will be overwritten with Heavy Rain... etc. Even if you use Trick Room, there are a few slower opponents poised to take advantage of it like Toxapex.
+There are a few things we can try to take advantage of: Murkwater Field, Underwater, and Icy Field can all be potentially better to fight on than Water Surface, so changing the field is often smart.
+One other important thing to note is that Mega Swampert and Black Kyurem are the *only* Pokemon with physical attacking moves, meaning a Special Defense tank or two is going to be particularly well suited to this fight, especially with a Water resistance.

-Once you win this fight, you'll be able to catch **Kyogre**, who holds the *Blue Orb*!

-Head into the New World via surfing up the waterfalls, where you'll be able to find and catch **Groudon**, who holds the *Red Orb*!

-Return to the Nightclub!

-### Gauntlet Fight 2 (Titania Version)

-If you are instead fighting Amaria, skip ahead to the next section.

 !dbattle(["Titania", :UMBTITANIA, 2], ["Groudon", :GROUDON, 0], "Grassy Terrain")

 Thankfully I generally think this fight is much nicer than the Amaria fight, but it is still a very tough 12v6.
 There are a lot of Fire types here, so a sweeper with Ground and Rock moves might be good here.
 You can transform the Grassy Terrain into Corrosive Field potentially if that will help you.
 Burning Field activates Elemental Seeds and boosts their many Fire type moves, so it might not be the best choice.
 I will shoutout Mega Tyranitar for this fight, who basically turns off the strategy of the lead Ninetales and Venusaur, allowing a Dragon Dance sweep.

-Once you win, you can catch **Groudon**, who holds the *Red Orb*!
+Once you win, you can catch **Kyogre**/**Groudon**, who holds the *Blue Orb*/*Red Orb*!

-Head into the New World via surfing up the waterfalls, where you'll be able to find and catch **Kyogre**, who holds the *Blue Orb*!
+Head into the New World via surfing up the waterfalls, where you'll be able to find and catch **Groudon**/**Kyogre**, who holds the *Red Orb*/*Blue Orb*!

-Return to the Nightclub!
+Head back down into Aegir Cave to talk to the group, then return to the Nightclub!

 ## The Mysterious Battle Pavilion Challenger

 Accept the Ringmaster's quest next.
-We'll actually need to win a few battles in the Battle Pavilion on the left side of the Nightclub to proceed, so prepare your best team of 3.
+We'll actually need to win a few Battle Tower-style battles in the Battle Pavilion on the left side of the Nightclub to proceed, so prepare your best team of 3.
 You can't use Megas or Z-Moves, nor the strong legendaries... so keep that in mind.

 Once you beat 4 trainers, you'll face off against this one: